Innie4/Afriverse/README.md

 ## 🚢 Deployment

 ### Frontend
-Deploy to Vercel, Netlify, or any Next.js hosting platform.
+Deploy to Vercel, Netlify, or any static hosting platform (Vite builds to static files).

 ### Backend
 Deploy to Railway, Render, or any Node.js hosting platform.